shapkarin/shapkarin.me/public/api/articles/ethereum-abi.md

 The **Ethereum ABI (Application Binary Interface)** is a standardized way to interact with smart contracts on Ethereum and EVM-compatible blockchains.
 Think of ABI as a **bridge between your application and smart contracts** - it defines how to encode function calls and decode responses.

+In the blockchain development ecosystem, ABI serves as the critical communication layer that enables seamless interaction between off-chain applications and on-chain smart contracts.
+Without ABI, developers would need to manually handle low-level bytecode operations, making smart contract integration extremely complex and error-prone.

+For developers building modern dApps, understanding ABI is not optional—it's fundamental.
+Every Web3 library, from [WAGMI to Ethers.js](/articles/wagmi-ethers), relies heavily on ABI specifications to provide the developer-friendly interfaces that make blockchain development accessible and efficient.

 ### Quick Facts:
 - **Purpose**: Standardizes smart contract interaction
 - **Format**: JSON specification describing contract interface